tiffanykawailee/props/CONTRIBUTING.md

 And you can run the tests with `make test`.

 We use the [Google JAVA Formatter](https://github.com/google/google-java-format) to keep the code consistent.
-You can use `make fmt` to format the code and `make fmtcheck` to verify that all code is properly formatted.
+You can run `make fmtcheck` to verify that all code is properly formatted.
 This target runs in the pre-commit git hook which is automatically installed when you run `make setup` or can be individually installed with `make git-hooks`.

+All Bazel build files are formatted with [buildifier](https://github.com/bazelbuild/buildtools/buildifier).

 # Contributing